Backup and restore in Azure Cosmos DB for PostgreSQL

 APPLIES TO: Azure Cosmos DB for PostgreSQL (powered by the Citus database extension to PostgreSQL)

-Azure Cosmos DB for PostgreSQL automatically creates backups of each node and stores them in locally redundant storage.
-Backups can be used to restore your cluster to a specified time.
+Azure Cosmos DB for PostgreSQL automatically creates backups of each node in a cluster.
+Backups can be used to restore your cluster to a specified time - point-in-time restore (PITR).
 Backup and restore are an essential part of any business continuity strategy because they protect your data from accidental corruption or deletion.